 But these benefits typically do not cover all the expenses faced by an injured worker.
 If the accident is traced to another cause, such as the manufacturer of equipment or a contractor responsible for the jobsite, the employee can file a personal injury lawsuit.

 Free consultation: Call 1-800-YOST LAW or complete the contact form below to learn more about how we can help.

 The Yost Legal Group’s construction injury attorneys in Baltimore are skilled at investigating and researching even the most complex construction accident cases.
 We have technical knowledge of aspects ranging from equipment liability laws to the guidelines set by the Occupational Safety and Health Administration (OSHA).
 This knowledge and experience will be invaluable as you seek damages for your injuries.

 We will take the necessary time to meet with you and to answer all your questions.
 You can be assured that an experienced attorney will explain the necessary steps you should take prior to filing your claim.

 If you have lost a loved one in a construction accident, please see our page on Wrongful Death for more information.

 Please contact our personal injury law firm today to schedule your consultation.
-Let The Yost Legal Group help you obtain the best possible results.
+Let the Baltimore construction accident attorneys at the Yost Legal Group help you obtain the best possible results.
 Call The Yost Legal Group today and speak to an attorney for a free initial consultation about your case at 1-800-YOST-LAW (1-800-967-8529).